Motorcycle Accidents – An Overview

 If you are able to do so, try to talk to other drivers or pedestrians who witnessed the accident.
 At the very least, try to write down their names and phone numbers before they leave the scene.
 While some witnesses may wait for the police to arrive and collect their information, others may leave before the police get there so it is important to obtain their contact information.
 In addition, exchange names, addresses, telephone numbers and insurance information with the driver(s) of the other vehicle(s) involved in the accident.
 As soon after the accident as possible, take photographs of the scene to record evidence and the road conditions.
 Photographs of your injuries and damage to your motorcycle or other property are also important to have.

 Depending on your situation, it may be necessary to engage expert witnesses to assist with building your case.
 Experts in crash reconstruction or motorcycle mechanics may be able to assist with determining the cause of the crash and the defendant’s potential fault.

 Motorcycles are extremely popular, and this popularity has led to an increased number of riders and an increased number of accidents.
-If you or a loved one has been injured in a motorcycle accident, contact Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C.in Fort Dodge, IA, to schedule a consultation with an attorney who has experience handling motorcycle accident cases.
+If you or a loved one has been injured in a motorcycle accident, contact Johnson, Mulholland, Cochrane, Cochrane, Yung & Engler, P.L.C., in Fort Dodge, Iowa, to schedule a consultation with an attorney who has experience handling motorcycle accident cases.